On Recoding Ordered Treatments as Binary Indicators: Setting and notation

+Our discussion so far has focused on the binary instrument case.
+In settings with multiple or multi-valued instruments, if EMCO applies to a comparison between two points of support in the value of the instruments, then $\beta_{recoded}$ can be estimated and interpreted treating those two points of support like the binary instrument case.
+If there are multiple such EMCO-compatible comparisons, the pairwise estimates can be averaged either manually or, as suggested in \cite{angrist1995}, using 2SLS.
+Their Theorem 2 shows that 2SLS with an ordered treatment and multiple mutually orthogonal binary instruments recovers a weighted average of ACRs for pairs of comparisons in the support of the instrument.
+If EMCO holds for each of these comparisons, then 2SLS using the recoded endogenous variable will thus also capture a weighted average of the $\beta_{recoded}$ estimand for each of these pairs.

+Our discussion so far has also abstracted from covariates.
+If Assumptions \ref{ass:LATE_Assumptions} and \ref{ass:ExtensiveOnly} hold only conditional on some observed $X_i$, then $\beta_{recoded}$ can be estimated for each value in the support of $X_i$ and averaged.
+Alternatively, a researcher may wish to use 2SLS while controlling for a saturated set of indicators for values of $X_i$ and using the interactions of $Z_i$ and these indicators as instruments.
+As shown in \cite{angrist1995}, doing so produces a potentially different weighted average of the $X_i$-conditional estimates of $\beta_{recoded}$.
+Using linear controls that are not necessarily saturated, on the other hand, requires justifying the implicit parametric structure, as discussed in \cite{blandhol2022tsls}.

+Although EMCO restricts counterfactual choices, it also implies multiple necessary conditions must hold on the joint distribution of the outcome, treatment, and instruments.
+In the Online Appendix, we provide visual and formal tests of these restrictions that build on the growing literature testing instrument validity \citep[e.g.,][]{kitagawa2015test, Huber_Mellace2015, mourifie2017testing, frandsen2019judging, norris2019examiner}.
+These tests extend results for binary treatments from \cite{balkepearl97} and \cite{heckman2005} and are based on the observation that outcome densities must be non-negative for all complier groups.
+They also require that the instrument not \textit{decrease} the mass of individuals at any positive level of treatment, as is implied by EMCO's restrictions on compliance patterns.
+Both sets of restrictions can be tested using tools from the moment inequality literature \citep{CCK2018, bai2019practical}.

-EMCO is attractive because when it holds, $\beta_{\text{recoded}}$ has a clear interpretation as a weighted average of causal effects for mutually exclusive complier populations with weights proportional to their population size.\footnote{Of course, $\beta_{ACR}$ also retains a valid causal interpretation if EMCO holds, albeit one less intuitive than $\beta_{recoded}$.
-Under EMCO, the complier groups summed over in $\beta_{ACR}$ are simply defined by $D_i(1) \geq d, D_i(0) = 0$ for each $d \geq 1$.}
+EMCO is attractive because when it holds, $\beta_{\text{recoded}}$ has a clear interpretation as a weighted average of causal effects for mutually exclusive complier populations with weights proportional to their population size. $\beta_{ACR}$ also retains a valid causal interpretation if EMCO holds, albeit one less intuitive than $\beta_{recoded}$.
+Under EMCO, the complier groups summed over in $\beta_{ACR}$ are simply defined by $1\{D_i(1) \geq d, D_i(0) = 0\}$ for each $d \geq 1$, and thus remain potentially overlapping.

+Treatment effect non-linearity or heterogeneity can make the magnitude and sign of treatment effects for each complier group in $\beta_{recoded}$ differ.
+We next show, however, that levels of each complier group's treated potential outcomes are identified and that bounds can be placed on each group's treatment effects.